 If it’s still busted, reset all of your settings.
 This has worked for us and others in the past and it’s worth a shot if nothing is working.

 To do this go to Settings > General > Reset > Reset All Settings.
-The will take a few minutes to complete and after it’s done your device’s settings will be restored to factory defaults.
+This will take a few minutes to complete and after it’s done your device’s settings will be restored to factory defaults.
 Make sure you have Wi-Fi passwords handy because your device will forget them.

 If these steps fail you, consult the manual for your Bluetooth device, and if you need to, the manual for your car.